RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

 - One-condition achievements where the final product is vastly changed.
 - Adding hash or language support requiring a rewrite that significantly changed the approach to logic.
 - Requestor has a history of fixing tickets in the set.
+- All tickets in the set have been resolved or closed.

 ### What Shall Not Qualify for Maintainership?
 Writing new logic for previously stable achievements is not sufficient to warrant maintainership.
 Poor candidates include, but are not limited to: